gomorpheus/morpheus-docs/release_notes/current.rst

 Fixes
 =====

+:API: - Currencies: Fixed creating Prices with USN currency via API :superscript:`5.2.9`
+      - Tenants: Fixed deletion of Tenants with existing Instances when ``removeResources=on`` :superscript:`5.2.9`
+      - Tenants: Fixed deletion of Tenants with existing users via API/CLI :superscript:`5.2.9`
-:API: - Updated response for ``GET ... /api/zones`` when no clouds exist. :superscript:`5.2.10`
+      - Updated response for ``GET ... /api/zones`` when no clouds exist. :superscript:`5.2.10`
+:Analytics: - Cloud Costs: Fixed selecting a tag name and value combination in the "more" filters in Cloud Cost Analysis :superscript:`5.2.9`
+:Ansible: - Ansible Galaxy: New ``roles`` working folder added, resolves intermittent "galaxy dependent roles can not be found" issue when using git integration source :superscript:`5.2.9`
+          - Fixed display of checkbox values for ``USE ANSIBLE GALAXY``, ``ENABLE VERBOSE LOGGING`` and ``USE MORPHEUS AGENT COMMAND BUS`` options in UI.  :superscript:`5.2.9`
+          - Fixed Ansible task execution issue caused by special characters in user name :superscript:`5.2.9`
 :Appliance: - Agent installation: Reconfigure process updated to add ``/var/opt/morpheus/package-repos/yum/el/8.2 -> /var/opt/morpheus/package-repos/yum/el/8`` symlink to handle agent installation requests for centos/rhel configurations version pinned to ``8.2`` :superscript:`5.2.10`
+:Azure: - ARM Spec Templates: Fixed repo path issue with ARM spec templates stored in a Git repository :superscript:`5.2.9`
-:Azure: - Costing: |morpheus| now stores the actual currency and conversion rates during cost syncs to address reporting, budget and analytic values of non-usd actuals when the tenants defined currency does not match actual cost currency :superscript:`5.2.10`
+        - Costing: |morpheus| now stores the actual currency and conversion rates during cost syncs to address reporting, budget and analytic values of non-usd actuals when the tenants defined currency does not match actual cost currency :superscript:`5.2.10`
         - Fixed issue with record being association with the deleted record of a re-synced service plan :superscript:`5.2.10`
+        - Fixed ``Actions -> Start/Stop`` for discovered VMs that were converted to managed :superscript:`5.2.9`
+:Blueprints: - Rapidly activating different Builder, Raw, and Preview tabs in the blueprint wizard no longer causes the active tab content to get stuck. :superscript:`5.2.9`
+:Cloning: - Agent Installation: Fixed agent installation issue when Cloning a Windows Instance caused by existing ``C:\installAgent.ps1`` file. :superscript:`5.2.9`
+:Clusters: - Docker Clusters: Fixed custom option type issues required flag enforcement and type ahead option type issue when provisioning Docker Clusters :superscript:`5.2.9`
+:Groups: - ``Infrastructure -> Groups`` Fixed Cloud count hiding after 30 seconds :superscript:`5.2.9`
+:Guidance: - CPU Recomendations: Fixed guidance execution defaulting the CPU back to 1 :superscript:`5.2.9`
+:Health: - Fixed issue with |morpheus| Appliance logs not displaying in ``Administration -> Health: Logs`` when ``appliance_instance`` id not equal to ``1`` :superscript:`5.2.9`
+:Keys & Certs: - Synced keypairs are now filtered from Key Pairs selection list in user settings and admin provisioning settings.
+Synced Key Pair records do not contain any key data and are not usable for user and global keypairs. :superscript:`5.2.9`
+:Image Builder: - Fixed issue with delayed boot command execution during image builds :superscript:`5.2.9`
 :KVM: - Fixed infrastructure deletion of discovered VMs on brownfield KVM clusters :superscript:`5.2.10`
-:NSX: - Fix visibility of NSX-T Pools created in subtenants on master tenant NSX-T public integrations :superscript:`5.2.10`
+:Library: - Fixed display of sub-tab selection in ``Provisioning -> Library`` UI mobile views :superscript:`5.2.9`
+          - Removed some old and unused catalog items from the |morpheus| standard Library :superscript:`5.2.9`
+:Localization: - Portuguese: The strings displayed in the Create Cloud dialog are now being displayed properly when selecting Portuguese as the language.
+Pass in ``?lang=pt_BR`` or ``?lang=pt_PT`` in the url to force the UI to Portuguese Brazil and Portugal, respectively :superscript:`5.2.9`
+:Networks:  - Removed deprecated delete option for networks interfaces in Network tab on Instance and Host detail pages.
+Network interfaces are managed via reconfigure. :superscript:`5.2.9`
+:NSX: - Fixed ability to select SERVICE TYPE at the time of NSX-T SSL certificate creation in a Tenant. :superscript:`5.2.9`
+      - Fixed members being added to LB pools when adding nodes to an Instance via ``Actions -> Add Node`` :superscript:`5.2.9`
       - Fixed NSX-V VMs added as a part of an app with a load balancer on 1 or more instances being added to pools :superscript:`5.2.10`
       - Fixed ui display issue updating NSX-V Firewall rule priority order after editing rule priority orders :superscript:`5.2.10`
+      - Fix visibility of NSX-T Pools created in subtenants on master tenant NSX-T public integrations :superscript:`5.2.10`
 :Provisioning: - ``Copies`` field now hidden when when a Load Balancer is configured :superscript:`5.2.10`
+               - Fixed ``Copies`` field value not applying when using scroll up/down :superscript:`5.2.9`
+:Policies: - Delayed Removal: Fixed deleting an unmanaged vm within a Delayed Removal Policy Scope and with "Remove Associated Instances" check causing VM to shut down :superscript:`5.2.9`
+           - Fixed Boot order for App tiers not being honored when a provision approval policy is enforced :superscript:`5.2.9`
+:Rubrik: - Backup size now displayed as ``-`` instead of ``0`` when backup size is not available :superscript:`5.2.9`
+:Reports: - Fix for display of utilization statistics in some Cloud Usage Reports :superscript:`5.2.9`
+:Roles: - Activity: Fixed viewing ``Operations -> Activity`` activity logs requiring ``Operations: Reports`` permissions :superscript:`5.2.9`
+        - Datastores: Edit option no longer displayed for Role Permission ``Infrastructure -> Datastores: Read`` :superscript:`5.2.9`
 :Security: - Reconfigure and Library XSS vulnerabilities remediated :superscript:`5.2.10`
            - Updated request handling of user scoped policy creation during policy creation :superscript:`5.2.10`
+:Tasks: - Chef Bootstrap: Fixed issues where Chef Bootsrap execution would fail with reason "Chef Infra Client cannot execute without accepting the license" :superscript:`5.2.9`
+       - Variables: Fixed evaluation of <%=user.username%> variable in task executions :superscript:`5.2.9`
 :Terraform: - Fixed UI issue with ``NEXT`` and ``COMPLETE`` buttons becoming active before validation had completed :superscript:`5.2.10`
+            - Fixed ``null`` tf variable values redering as ``[object object]`` in UI  :superscript:`5.2.9`
+:User Settings: - Success Message added on save when updating Linux/Windows passwords in user settings (Displays for 5s then fades) :superscript:`5.2.9`
 :vCloud Director: - Fixed issue with user-data iso attachment when provisioning cloudbase-init enabled Windows images :superscript:`5.2.10`
+                  - Fixed ``safeComputerName`` issue during Windows Guest Customizations :superscript:`5.2.9`
 :VMware: - Fixed duplicate filename issue when adding multiple disks during reconfigure :superscript:`5.2.10`
          - Fixed storage volume values not updating on sync when volumes were removed in vCenter but the total number of volumes matches |morpheus| records. :superscript:`5.2.10`
+         - Optimizations added for Resource Pool and Folder sync.
+Resolves issue with loading Resource Pools in add cloud wizard in environments with 500+ Resource Pools. :superscript:`5.2.9`
+         - Volumes now update properly when changing Image selection when provisioning the VMWARE Instance Type :superscript:`5.2.9`

 ..
 Tagging Policy Does not Accept Morpheus Variables as valid input